Funding

 Auditions held annually in Fall Quarter

 Music Department Lesson Awards are grants presented to registered University of Chicago students who are active participants in the Performance Program to help defray the cost of private lessons in applied music.
-The grants are awarded on the basis of competitive auditions and may be used to cover up to 80% of the total cost of a student's private lessons in the 2021-22 academic year.
-To apply for a Music Lesson Award, please fill out the Lesson Awards Application.
+The grants are awarded on the basis of competitive auditions and may be used to cover up to 75% of the total cost of a student's private lessons in the 2025-26 academic year.
+To learn more about applying and application requirement visit their website by clicking here.

 Festival of the Arts